nabielshihab/credit-risk/README.md

     We need to ensure that our data is clean and is in a suitable form so our logic is provided with usable data.
 No matter how good our logic is, if the input data is incorrect, the results will not be reliable!
 Just like George Fuechsel, an early IBM programmer and instructor, said, "Garbage In, Garbage Out!".

 **3. Exploratory Data Analysis (EDA)**
-    We will carry out some univariate and multivariate analyses in this step to get a better understanding about a dataset, to know the characteristics of the dataset, to help make predictions and assumptions about the data, to find the patterns of the dataset, to find any relationships in a dataset, etc.
+    We will carry out some univariate and multivariate analyses in this step to get a better understanding about the dataset, to know the characteristics of the dataset, to help make predictions and assumptions about the data, to find the patterns of the dataset, to find any relationships in a dataset, etc.

 **4. Modeling**
-    Here we create, compare, and evaluate our machine learning models.
+    Here, we will create, compare, and evaluate our machine learning models.
+Tree-based models (Decision Tree and Random Forest) will be created.
+In addition, precision and balanced accuracy score will be used to measure the models' performance.

-### References:
+## References:
 Some excellent sources of information:
 - https://daniellecrumley.github.io/LendingClubProject/
 - https://blog.dataiku.com/tree-based-models-how-they-work-in-plain-english#:~:text=We%E2%80%99ll%20explore%20three%20types%20of%20tree-based%20models%3A%201,%E2%80%9Censemble%E2%80%9D%20method%20which%20builds%20many%20decision%20trees%20sequentially.